activityworkshop/Murmeli/README.md

 * In the startup wizard, it would be nice to be able to select the executable paths with a file dialog.
 * The messages view doesn't yet have any sorting or paging options, it just shows all messages with the newest first.
+* It's not yet clear whether each message has been 'read' or is 'unread'.
+* Search results are not yet highlighted.
 * The punch-card now has added punch.

 Given the problems which were caused by the use of Mongo as a database, it was necessary